JoinColony/colonyNetwork/docs/_Docs_ColonyProtocol.md

 Within a colony, both tokens and reputation are required in order to create tasks and domains, to raise objections or disputes, and to vote on the collective actions/decisions of the colony.

-Its up to each colony to decide how they use their token.
+It's up to each colony to decide how they use their token.
 Creators of a colony get to determine an initial `TokenSupplyCeiling` and `TokenIssuanceRate`.
 Depending on how these parameters are set and what the colony does, tokens could be valuable and bought/sold for a hefty price, or they could be ubiquitous and more of a symbolic gesture -- like an upvote.

 [More about Reputation and Tokens](/colonynetwork/docs-reputation/)